swapnilsparsh/DevEmpire/CONTRIBUTING.md

 - Do styling changes in the respective **Sass** file.
 - If you are facing any difficulties you can refer to this [documentation](https://sass-lang.com/guide).

-You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck:
+You can refer to the following articles on the basics of Git and GitHub and also contact the Project Mentors, in case you are stuck:

 - [Forking a Repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)